E-MailRelay

 port 10025

-All options that specify a filename can use a special @app substitution variable that is interpreted as the directory that contains the emailrelay executable or MacOS application bundle.
+All options that specify a filename can use a special @app substitution variable that is interpreted as the directory that contains the emailrelay executable.

 It is possible to run multiple E-MailRelay instances in one process by prefixing the --spool-dir option with an arbitrary name like in or out, ie. --in-spool-dir and --out-spool-dir.
 Subsequent options like --in-port and --out-port will then apply to the in and out instances separately.